Justified Representation in Approval-Based Committee Voting: Introduction

-As a consequence, over the years, several multi-winner rules based on approval ballots have been proposed \cite<see \eg>{Kilg10a}.
-Under \emph{Proportional Approval Voting (\pav)}, each agent's contribution to the committee's total score depends on how many candidates from the agent's approval set have been elected.
-A sequential variant of this rule is known as {\em Reweighted Approval Voting (\rav)}.
-Another way to modulate the approvals is through computing a satisfaction score for each agent based on the ratio of the number of their approved candidates appearing in the committee and their total number of approved candidates; this idea leads to \emph{Satisfaction Approval Voting (\sav)}.
+As a consequence, over the years, several multi-winner rules based on approval ballots have been proposed \citep[see, \eg the survey by][]{Kilg10a}; we will now briefly describe the rules that will be considered in this paper (see Section~\ref{sec:prelim} for formal definitions).
+Under \emph{Proportional Approval Voting (\pav)}, each voter's contribution to the committee's total score depends on how many candidates from the voter's approval set have been elected.
+In the canonical variant of this rule the marginal utility of the $\ell$-th approved candidate is $\frac{1}{\ell}$, i.e.~this rule is associated with the weight vector $(1,\frac12,\frac13,\dots)$; other weight vectors can be used as well, resulting in the family of {\em weighted \pav rules}.
+A sequential variant of \pav is known as {\em Reweighted Approval Voting (\rav)}; again, by varying the weight vector, we obtain the family of {\em weighted \rav rules}.
+Another way to modulate the approvals is through computing a satisfaction score for each voter based on the ratio of the number of their approved candidates appearing in the committee and their total number of approved candidates; this idea leads to \emph{Satisfaction Approval Voting (\sav)}.
 One could also use a distance-based approach: \emph{Minimax Approval Voting (\mav)} selects a set of $k$ candidates that minimizes the maximum Hamming distance from the submitted ballots.
+Finally, one could adapt classic rules that provide fully proportional representation, such as the Chamberlin--Courant rule \citep{ChCo83a} or the Monroe rule \citep{Monr95a}, to work with approval ballots, by using each voter's ballot as a scoring vector.
 All the rules informally described above have a more egalitarian objective than \av.
-For example, Steven Brams, the main proponent of \av in single-winner elections, has argued that \sav is more suitable for more equitable representation in multi-winner elections~\cite{BrKi14a}.
+For example, Steven Brams, a proponent of \av in single-winner elections, has argued that \sav is more suitable for equitable representation in multi-winner elections \citep{BrKi14a}.

-Based on their relative merits, approval-based multi-winner rules have been examined in great detail in both economics and computer science literature in recent years~\cite{BrFi07c,LMM07a,MPRZ08a,CKM10a}.
-The Handbook of Approval Voting discusses various approval-based multi-winner rules including \pav, \rav, \sav and \mav~\cite{Kilg10a}.
-However, there has been limited axiomatic analysis of these rules from the perspective of representation.
+The relative merits of approval-based multi-winner rules and the complexity of winner determination under these rules have been examined in great detail in both economics and computer science in recent years \citep{BrFi07c,LMM07a,MPRZ08b,CKM10a,AGG+14a,BS14,MNS15}.
+On the other hand, there has been limited axiomatic analysis of these rules from the perspective of representation (see, however, Section~\ref{sec:related}).